The Best 4 Megaphones

-Even a lower-watt model can be heard from relatively far away, so if you don’t need to be super-loud (e.g., if you’re MC-ing a school sports day), you can save both money and battery life by choosing a quieter megaphone.
+Even a lower-watt model can be heard from relatively far away, so if you don’t need to be super-loud (e.g., if you’re MC-ing a school sports day), you can save both money and battery life by choosing a quieter method.

 As a general rule, you should assume that you will need slightly more power than you’re actually likely to use.
 It is better to diminish the volume on a more powerful model than to push a less powerful one to its limits.

 Megaphones designed for indoor use (such as might be operated by a cheerleader) will be of little use outdoors or over long distances, so it really helps to have a very clear idea of what you want to use it for before attempting to purchase one.